 The challenge of measurement is the time involved in collecting, recording and analysing data, but once set up and refined I believe that this is a worthy investment of your time.
-Understanding your cost base, wastage, productivity and employee engagement can unlock powerful data, which will allow you to make more effective, timely and accurate decisions.
+Understanding your cost base, wastage, productivity and employee engagement can unlock powerful data, which will allow you to understand your business better and make more effective, timely and accurate decisions.